 BAROQUE (early-17 to mid-18 century / 1600-1730)

+Baroque is the earliest of the silver design styles.
 Originating in Italy, the Baroque movement was a reaction to the strict Protestant Reformation.
 The Catholic Church wanted to glorify the ethereal and ideal with a sense of drama and the ornate.
 Architecture, interiors, music and decorative arts were luxurious and highly embellished.
 Key characteristics include foliage motifs, chubby infants called putti, monograms and heraldic crests.
 During this time William III commissioned London silversmith Andrew Moore to make tables, stands and mirrors.

 ROCOCO (18th century / c.
 1720-1780)

-Rococo style is generally regarded as one of France’s most original decorative contributions especially in silver, furniture and ceramics.
+Rococo style is generally regarded as one of France’s most original decorative contributions, especially in silver, furniture and ceramics.
 Key characteristics include natural motifs like shells and flowers, hand-worked carved forms, asymmetry, S and C curved forms, rocaille frilly carvings or eroded rock, and the Acanthus leaf.
-Dutch born Paul de Lamerie was perhaps the most influential silversmith during this time.
+Dutch-born Paul de Lamerie was perhaps the most influential silversmith during this time.

 Visit our Rococo silver page here.